Teslas crash more than gas-powered cars. Here’s why | KRDO

 For instance, Tesla vehicles do not have a “Start” button to turn the vehicle on and off.
 Instead, once the driver sits in the vehicle it is instantly on and is ready to drive.
 When the driver gets out, the vehicle turns itself off.
 Since it’s an electric vehicle, meaning there’s no engine sound or vibration, the difference between on and off can sometimes be harder to discern.

-Perhaps more importantly, for insurance purposes, said Lu, Teslas are fast.
+Perhaps more importantly, for insurance purposes, said Lu, electric vehicles such as Teslas tend to be fast.
 With their powerful electric motors, they can accelerate much more quickly than typical gasoline-powered vehicles.

 For instance, a Tesla Model 3 Long Range, not even a particularly performance-oriented version, can go from zero to 60 miles an hour in 4.1 seconds, according to Car and Driver.
 The BMW 330i, by comparison, takes more than a second longer to reach that speed.
 The Tesla Model 3 Performance can do it in 3.1 seconds, according to Car and Driver’s tests.
 That kind of quickness was, before Tesla, associated with high-performance sports cars.